 Side 2: The Kinks, Sunny Afternoon | Terry Dactyl and the Dinosaurs, Seaside Shuffle | Typically Tropical, Barbados | Pussycat, Mississippi | Johnny Nash, I Can See Clearly Now | The Lovin' Spoonful, Summer In the City | New Seekers, I'd Like To Teach The World To Sing (Buy The World A Coke jingle)

-A concert recording from 1981 with Mick Flinn standing in for an absent Marty Kristian.
-This is the only New Seekers record not to feature Marty, although he does appear on the album sleeve.
+A live perfomance from 1981 recorded at the State Central Concert Hall, Moscow, with Mick Flinn standing in for an absent Marty Kristian, although Marty does appear on the album sleeve.

 The '80s incarnation of the New Seekers (featuring Donna Jones and Kathy Ann Rae) performed some of the songs that had been hits for the '70s line-up (featuring Eve Graham and Lyn Paul).
 Never Ending Song Of Love, I'd Like To Teach The World To Sing and Pinball Wizard / See Me, Feel Me were all performed in full.
 Other hits such as What Have They Done To My Song, Ma, You Won't Find Another Fool Like Me, Beg, Steal Or Borrow, I Get A Little Sentimental Over You and Good Old Fashioned Music were edited and combined in a Hits Medley.